howisonlab/softcite-dataset/docs/conceptualGit.md

 Your boat lands at a dock you own named `Origin` and your people can unload it.
 This is akin to your commits being available in your fork on Github.

 All of that is great, and some people would stop there and call it a day.
-But you have you want your goods to be distributed to other people, so you need to have a store start stocking your goods.
+But you want your goods to be distributed to other people, so you need to have a store start stocking your goods.
 Everyone knows to go to a particular store to buy things, so you will ask that store to stock your products.
 If your dock is akin to your fork, the store is the Howison Lab repo.
 The Howison Lab repo is where the other students can get (buy) your data files (products).

 So, you pack up your ship with your goods and leave the dock, moving `upstream` to the store.
 You can't just start putting things on the shelf yourself though, so you have to ask permission.
 With git, we would make a `pull` request of the Howison Lab, asking it to please incorporate our files into its repo.